vfilimonov/co2meter/README.md

 	start_server_homekit

-which will start homekit accessory and flask/dash web-server on the local IP address.
+which will start homekit accessory and flask web-server on the local IP address.

 # Notes

 * The output from the device is encrypted.
 I've found no description of the algorithm, except some GitHub libraries with almost identical implementation of decoding: [dmage/co2mon](https://github.com/dmage/co2mon/blob/master/libco2mon/src/co2mon.c), [maizy/ambient7](https://github.com/maizy/ambient7/blob/master/mt8057-agent/src/main/scala/ru/maizy/ambient7/mt8057agent/MessageDecoder.scala), [Lokis92/h1](https://github.com/Lokis92/h1/blob/master/co2java/src/Co2mon.java).
 This code is based on the repos above (method `CO2monitor._decrypt()`).
 * The web-server does not do caching (yet) and was not tested (yet) over a long period of up-time.
-* The whole setup is a bit heavy for such simple problem and (in case someone has time) could be simplified: e.g. talking to the device (in linux) could be done via reading/writing to `/dev/hidraw*`, parsing of the CSV and transformations could be done without `pandas`, and the dashboard could be done without `dash` in a plain `flask` with some basic d3 charting.
+* The whole setup is a bit heavy for such simple problem and (in case someone has time) could be simplified: e.g. talking to the device (in linux) could be done via reading/writing to `/dev/hidraw*`, parsing of the CSV and transformations could be done without `pandas`, and the dashboard could be done in a plain `flask` using `plotly.js` without python-binding.

 # Resources